elec327/elec327.github.io/lab4/index.md

 label interval for timers in ms, etc). **Save this code as `mood_ring.c`.
 Create a demo video that shows the timer-shifting colors from Part 1 and temperature shifting color from Part 2.
 For Part 2, you should start with your device at one extreme, change it to the other, and then let it return.
-Upload your answered questions, code and the video URL to owlspace.**
+Upload your answered questions, code and the video URL to Canvas.**

 **Bonus:** Add a "heart-beat" functionality to your mood ring where the LEDs flash at 0.5 Hz, but rather than flashing, become dimmer and brighter smoothly, with the color corresponding to